Generic Name: flunisolide inhalation (floo NIS o lide)

 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 An overdose of flunisolide inhalation is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+Long term use of high doses can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while using flunisolide inhalation?

 Avoid being near people who are sick or have infections.
-Steroid medicine can lower the blood cells that help your body fight infections.
-This can make it easier for you to get sick from being around others who are ill.
-Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
+Steroid medicine affects your immune system and you may get infections more easily.
+Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
 These conditions can be serious or even fatal in people who are using steroid medicine.